-First degree manslaughter occurs when a person recklessly causes the death of another person or intentionally or unlawfully kills an unborn child by inflicting harm upon the mother.
-In the state of Washington, the penalty for manslaughter in the first degree, a class A felony, is six-and-a-half to eight-and-a-half years in a state prison.
+First degree manslaughter occurs when someone recklessly inflicts death of another person or unlawfully or intentionally kills an unborn child by inflicting harm upon the mother.
+In Washington state, the penalty for manslaughter in the first degree, is six-and-a-half to eight-and-a-half years in a state prison.

-Second degree manslaughter occurs when a person acts with criminal negligence and this negligence leads to the death of another person.
+Second degree manslaughter happens when someone acts with criminal negligence and this negligence leads to the death of another person.
 A conviction for manslaughter in the second degree, a class B felony, is punishable by 21 to 27 months in prison.
 If a manslaughter offense, either first or second degree, is committed with a firearm or a deadly weapon, the manslaughter sentence may be enhanced.

 If you are convicted of manslaughter, there are other penalties besides jail time and fines that you may face.
 The victim’s family may pursue a civil suit against you, which will be completely separate from the criminal court proceedings.
 If the court finds in favor of the victim’s family, you may be forced to pay large amounts of money to the family as compensation for the wrongful death you have caused.
 Even if you are found innocent in criminal court, a wrongful death lawsuit can still be brought against you in civil court.

-Friends and family may turn their backs on you after a murdering conviction.
-It may be difficult for you to find employment with a murdering conviction on your record, since employers will be hesitant to hire someone who has showed reckless or negligent behavior in the past that has led to someone’s death.
+Family and friends may shut you out after a murdering conviction.
+It will likely be difficult for you to find a job with a murdering conviction on your record, since employers will be hesitant to hire someone who has showed reckless or negligent behavior in the past that has led to someone’s death.
 The same can be said for landlords, so you may have trouble finding housing with a manslaughter conviction on your record.